Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 ## Summary

-This tutorial covered some higher level topics of a BlackSheep application.
-The general concepts presented here apply to many kinds of web framework:
+This tutorial covered some higher-level topics of a BlackSheep application.
+The general concepts presented here apply to many kinds of web frameworks:

 - server side templating of HTML views
 - serving of static files
 - use of MVC architecture

-The next pages describes the built-in support for [dependency injection](../dependency-injection), and automatic generation of [OpenAPI Documentation](../openapi).
+The next pages describe the built-in support for [dependency injection](../dependency-injection), and automatic generation of [OpenAPI Documentation](../openapi).